santosh519/image-processing-mtf-estimation/README.md

 This repository contains a complete MATLAB workflow for calculating the **Modulation Transfer Function (MTF)** from a high-resolution satellite image.
 The analysis is based on a panchromatic band of **IKONOS imagery acquired on August 1, 2005**.
 The workflow includes edge detection, Edge Spread Function (ESF) oversampling and smoothing, Line Spread Function (LSF) generation, and final MTF derivation.

 > **Note**: The image data used in this project is licensed and cannot be redistributed.
-However, the panchromatic IKONOS data used in this project can be downloaded from the respective data provider's website for authorized users.
+However, the panchromatic IKONOS data used in this project can be downloaded from USGS Earth Explorer, European Space Agency (ESA) Archive or Maxar Technologies for authorized users.

 ---